GSASII/codetest/README.md

 Many capabilities of GSAS-II are unique to GSAS-II or are only found in software with very limited scope.
 For magnetic scattering, all possible color subgroups can be derived and explored.
-For incomensurate structures, a generalized form of 3+1 superstructures can be handled.
+For incommensurate structures, a generalized form of 3+1 superstructures can be handled.
 From powder diffraction, GSAS-II supports all stages of data reduction and analysis, including area detector calibration and integration, pattern